A Pastel Portrait Workshop

 Once you sign up, you can use the login and password that you chose for your account to access the private website of the class.
-Since this is a self-paced class, all videos and materials are available right away on the website.
+Since this is a self-study class, all videos and materials are available right away on the website.

 Lifetime access, what does that mean in practice?

 You get lifetime access to the workshop.
 In practice this means that the Drawing Frida website (including all videos) will remain accessible to you for as long as Drawing Frida is being offered for sale.
-If Drawing Frida at some point in the future isn’t ging to be offered for sale anymore, you will have 6 months to download all materials if you want to keep them forever.
+If Drawing Frida at some point in the future isn’t going to be offered for sale anymore, you will have 6 months to download all materials if you want to keep them forever.